29th (Worcestershire) Regiment of Foot: Formation in 1694 to end of the 18th Century

-Together with the 14th Regiment of Foot, the 29th was posted to Boston in 1768.
+Together with the 14th Foot, the 29th was posted to Boston in 1768.
 On 5 March 1770, members of the Grenadier company under Captain Thomas Preston were involved in the Boston Massacre, when five colonists died during a riot in front of the Boston customs house.
 The 29th was later dubbed the Vein Openers, for allegedly drawing first blood in the American Revolution.

 Those involved were tried for murder, defended by John Adams, a future President of the United States; two soldiers, Hugh Montgomery and Matthew Kilroy were found guilty of manslaughter and branded on the thumb.
 Preston and the others were found not guilty and following the trial, the regiment moved to British-controlled Florida in 1771, then to England in 1773.